Pregnancy and birth is overwhelming!

 starting at:

 This is for parents who wish not to have a doula present at their birth, but need/want the education, prenatal visits and support.
-The birth prep package includes text/phone/email support, two prenatal visits, and free access to my Lamaze childbirth education class.
+The birth prep package includes text/phone/email support, two prenatal visits, free access to my Lamaze childbirth education class and one postpartum visit.

 starting at: